deanc/jQuery-Slider/README.md

 `prevClass` The CSS class to be applied to the previous slide control.
 Defaullt `slider-prev`

-'nextClass` The CSS class to be applied to the next slide control.
+`nextClass` The CSS class to be applied to the next slide control.
 Default `slider-next`